 The University has pledged to invest £174 million over the next ten years on its climate plan - to reduce emissions, improve energy efficiency and identify new sources of energy.

 Professor Simone Buitendijk, Vice-Chancellor of the University, said: “Climate change is a global issue which affects everyone, and requires action by everyone.

 “As a university, we have approved one of the biggest investment packages in our history to enable us to move away from our reliance on processes that produce greenhouse gases.
 Our aim is to achieve net-zero greenhouse gas emissions by 2030.

 “The University's research community is working on identifying how we can limit the impact of climate change.
 By sharing scientific understanding and new knowledge, we hope to reduce the inequalities that will be caused by climate change.
 We are doing this through collaboration with business and civic leaders in the Yorkshire and Humber region.

 “But it does not stop there.
 The University is working with organisations and communities around the world to ensure they are able to respond to the challenges of climate change."

-For more information, please contact David Lewis in the press officer at the University: firstname.lastname@example.org
+For more information, please contact David Lewis in the Press Office at the University by email on firstname.lastname@example.org.

 Top image: Adobe stock